silyangel88/GMFLF/README.md

         - `gp_exam_statistics.py`
         - `result`   evaluation Results (including EXAM score, Accuracy, wrong ranking, etc.)
         - The remaining files are faulty versions' ranking results after learning-to-rank training
+## Contributor Statement
+The experimental code and data analysis presented in this repository were entirely and independently completed by **Xue Xinru**.
+I gratefully acknowledge her contribution to this research project.